 A Miscarriage of Justice

-Alice Wheeldon lived in Derby with her four children Nell, Winnie, Hettie and Will; the family were all active campaigners for many social issues of the time, notably women's rights, pacifism and opposition to conscription.
+Alice Wheeldon lived in Derby (Derbyshire, England) with her four children Nell, Winnie, Hettie and Will; the family were all active campaigners for many social issues of the time, notably women's rights, pacifism and opposition to conscription.

 It was a time when Britons were increasingly vocal in their opposition to the continuing and pointless carnage of the First World War.
 There was desperate concern for the young men who were conscientious objectors and the British Government’s treatment of these ‘conchies’.
 People were scared and angry.